About the course

 Benefits, skills and character strengths

-You will engage with our internal work experience programme where you will develop your character strengths and overall workplace effectiveness.
+You will develop your character strengths and overall workplace effectiveness.
 You will work with animal care team members to manage our animal collection, providing the highest standard of animal welfare to a range of species and receive regular feedback on your working performance.
 You will also engage in work experience in an external animal related establishment one day per week where you will work with other industry professionals to develop your skills and understanding of the animal care industry.

 How will I be assessed?

-Students are assessed through a variety of methods, including external assessment (exam based assessment), synoptic assignments (tasks undertaken in exam conditions) and practical and written/verbal assessment.
-Additional study at home is essential in order to successfully revise and meet assessment deadlines, however all students will be supported across all aspects of their learning.
+Students are assessed through a variety of methods, including external assessment (essay response theory exam), synoptic assignment (tasks undertaken in exam conditions) and both practical and written/verbal assessment.
+Additional study at home and appropriate use of your 'Directed Study' sessions is essential in order to successfully revise and meet assessment deadlines, however all students will be supported across all aspects of their learning.

 Where is the course delivered? (facilities/classrooms)

 This could is being delivered at the main campus in Bury St Edmunds within our new Animal Centre.